About SunRail

 Capital plan and modernization

 The DeLand extension opened in 2024, and a planned northern Orlando International Airport branch is in early planning.
-Quarterly capital-plan progress is tracked in the Passenger Rail Advocacy & Reform Quarterly.

 Routes operated by SunRail